Salman Rushdie's Success and Achievements in Timeline

 May 2008: Elected Foreign Honorary Member of the American Academy of Arts and Letters

-In May 2008, Salman Rushdie was elected a Foreign Honorary Member of the American Academy of Arts and Letters.
+In May 2008, Salman Rushdie was elected as a Foreign Honorary Member of the American Academy of Arts and Letters.

 In 2008, The Times ranked Salman Rushdie 13th on its list of the 50 greatest British writers since 1945.

-2019: Shortlisted for the Booker Prize for Quichotte
+2019: Shortlisted for Booker Prize

-April 2023: Named one of Time's 100 most influential people
+April 2023: Named One of Time's 100 Most Influential People

-In April 2023, Rushdie was named one of the 100 most influential people in the world by Time magazine.
+In April 2023, Salman Rushdie was named one of the 100 most influential people in the world by Time magazine.